Changing Your Mind, Part 2: Rewiring Your Brain

 The neuroscience of transformation

 You were born with approximately 100 billion neurons in your brain.
 Neurons are a specific type of cell that use electrical impulses in chemical signals to transmit information between different areas of the brain and between the brain and the rest of the nervous system.
 You're also born with approximately 25 billion synaptic connections.
-Synapses are like little bridges that connect neurons to each other.
+Synapses are microscopic bridges that connect neurons to each other.
 You can think of this network of neurons and synaptic connections as a neurophysiological matrix that underpins many aspects of your psychological and emotional experience of life including your memories, inner talk, perceptions, and belief systems.
 If you do the maths, you'll notice that you're born with more neurons than connections: Meaning not all neurons are connected yet into the mainframe of your brain or body.
 So, which ones are?
 Well, Nature has a highly intelligent way of operating.
 At birth, your consciousness has already been transmitted into a hardware that came fully equipped with the necessary features and functions to give you life and keep you alive.
 Contained within your newborn body ‘suit’ and wired up in the circuitry are the primary survival functions of eating, crying, seeing, breathing, sensing, and moving - everything you need to sustain life is already wired into the system.
 So, what about those other 75 billion neurons that aren't yet connected and programmed?
 In Nature's infinite wisdom what was also included in the default operating system was a blank canvas - a space to create uniqueness and our own individual identity and personhood: An infinite potential of perceptions, beliefs, experiences, and biases that would shape each and every one of our personalities and destinies differently.

 By the age of seven, the average human brain has gone from 100 billion neurons and 25 billion synaptic connections to the same number of neurons with over a quadrillion, 1000 trillion, connections.
 So, what happened?
 Well, life happened.
 From the day you came into the world you've been recording your experiences into the hard drive and wiring of your brain.